Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Aberglasslyn has an income level above the national average, according to AreaSearch's aggregation of ATO data for the financial year 2023.
-The median income among taxpayers in Aberglasslyn is $60,472, with an average income of $76,272.
-This compares to figures for Rest of NSW of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,830 (median) and $83,030 (average).
-According to the 2021 Census, household, family and personal incomes in Aberglasslyn are at the 69th percentile nationally.
-Income analysis shows that the largest segment comprises 39.6% of residents earning between $1,500 and $2,999 weekly (2,763 residents), which is consistent with broader trends across the metropolitan region showing 29.9% in the same category.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 75th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The suburb of Aberglasslyn has a median income among taxpayers of $60,472 and an average income of $76,272 in the financial year 2023.
+These figures are higher than those for Regional NSW, which have a median income of $52,390 and an average income of $65,215.
+By September 2025, estimates suggest that these incomes would have grown to approximately $65,830 (median) and $83,030 (average), based on a Wage Price Index growth rate of 8.86%.
+According to the 2021 Census, household, family, and personal incomes in Aberglasslyn are at the 69th percentile nationally.
+Income analysis shows that the largest segment, comprising 39.6% or 2,763 residents, earns between $1,500 and $2,999 weekly, which is consistent with broader trends across metropolitan regions where 29.9% fall into this category.
+In Aberglasslyn, housing costs consume 16.0% of income, but strong earnings place disposable income at the 75th percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income